Alcohol…take care stay safe

 No one can consent to any sexual activity when under the influence of alcohol, and if you know or think that you have been sexually assaulted or raped then it is important to call the police or get support through a local agency that can help you.

-Unprotected sex: if you are a male, this means you may have risked getting an STI, and you will need to get a sexual health screening at your nearest clinic.
+Unprotected sex: STI’s are a risk, and you will need to get a sexual health screening at your nearest clinic.
 If you are a female you can get EMERGENCY CONTRACEPTION up to 5 days after unprotected sex.

 If you feel you are getting drunk regularly, drinking in excess when you’re alone or dependent on alcohol, you may wish to seek further help.